Bregman, Gattis homer in Astros' 9-1 win over Twins

+HOUSTON — With the way Alex Bregman has been swinging the bat lately, Houston Astros manager A.J.
+Hinch said it's a shame the team has an off day on Thursday.

-HOUSTON — Alex Bregman homered and had five RBIs to lead the Houston Astros to a 9-1 win over the Minnesota Twins on Wednesday night.
+Bregman homered and had a career-high five RBIs to lead the Astros to a 9-1 win over the Minnesota Twins on Wednesday night.
+Bregman extended his on-base streak to 33 games, a span where he's hitting .360 with an on-base percentage of .449.

+"It's a step in the right direction, but there's still so much to improve on and so much to get better at," Bregman said.
+"That's what this game is the best -- it's a game of failure.
+You can be on top of the world one day and 0-for-4 the next day.
+You can't ever get too high or too low."

 Evan Gattis also hit his 25th home run of the year in the win.